 Most visitors come to Lacombe to do one of three things: eat, play or pray.
 One of the Northshore’s most beloved dining institutions – Sal & Judy’s – is in this little unincorporated town.
 Almost surrounding it, however, is the 15,000-acre Big Branch Marsh National Wildlife Refuge, a federal reserve rich in soft adventure opportunities like kayaking, fishing, hiking and bird watching.
-You don’t even need to bring anything with you; local outfitter Bayou Adventure can rent whatever you need, whether it’s a kayak or canoe for paddling down Cane Bayou or gear for fishing or crabbing off Lake Road.
+You don’t even need to bring everything with you; Canoe & Trail Adventures can rent whatever you need to kayak or canoe down Cane Bayou.
 Find time for reflection at the petite Our Lady of Lourdes Chapel, built in 1923; doors are usually open and guests welcome.
 If in the area for All Saints Day, be sure to check out Les Lumieres du Morte, a haunting dusk candle-lighting ceremony at area Creole cemeteries.